roman-milk/roman-milk.github.io/becoming-a-slut-husband-tom.md

+===

- ****** Becoming A Slut Husband: Tom (2) ****** byJust_Plain_Bob© Marlene was just the first of many.
+Marlene was just the first of many.
 Apparently she told some of the others that I had stopped seeing about how she had gotten me to do her and I started hearing from them and getting the same threat from them that I had gotten from Marlene only more so.
 Tina threatened me with Marlene's husband Hal.
 Veronica threatened me with Tina's husband.
 Merrily threatened me with Veronica's fianc‚e and it went on and on like that.
 And to keep Madge in the dark I always gave in.

  I both didn't like doing it and liked doing it.
 I didn't like it because I was cheating on Madge, but I liked it because of the sex.
 It was understood that if I gave them what they wanted I got what I wanted so eating pussy, full or not, kept me in blow jobs, pussy and anal sex.
 This was a good thing because Madge was 'saving herself' for marriage.
 We did a lot of heavy necking, but the rule was that I had to keep my hands above the waist.
 Madge did give me an occasional hand job, but that was it.
 Anything else had to wait until after the wedding, so for the entire length of our engagement I was getting sex behind her back.